Riak Architecture Overview

 hosts.
 Each host in the cluster runs one Riak node.
 Each Riak node

-runs a set of virtual nodes, or "vnodes", that are each responsible
+runs a set of virutal nodes, or "vnodes", that are each responsible

 for storing a separate portion of the key space.